AI Transformation & Data

-The standard consulting model: two months of discovery, three months of strategy, four months building a proof of concept, three months trying to get it to production.
-Twelve months later you have a working demo living on a staging server forever.
-The failure isn't technical -- extended timelines let politics accumulate, stakeholders rotate, and the proof of concept targets requirements that went stale six months ago.
-More months, more revenue.
-Everyone knows this.
-Nobody says it out loud.
-The right model inverts the incentive: you make money by being efficient, not by being slow.
+Most enterprise AI timelines are the wrong shape.
+Two months of discovery, three months of strategy, four months building a proof of concept, three months trying to get it to production.
+Twelve months later there's a working demo on a staging server that will never see production.
+The failure isn't technical: extended timelines let politics accumulate, stakeholders rotate, and the proof of concept gets built against requirements that went stale six months ago.
+Speed is structural, not aspirational.

 Three roles

 The architect.
-Senior, technical, making architectural decisions in real time — writing critical code themselves.
-Also the client relationship.
+Senior, technical, making architectural decisions in real time, writing critical code themselves.
+Also the executive sponsor relationship.
 No separate engagement manager.
 The person making promises is the person doing the work.
 That's the point.

 Two engineers.
 Production-grade builders.
 One on data infrastructure, one on application-layer integration.
 Both can cover for each other.